 You might hear some targeted drugs called biological therapies.

 Targeted drugs are not suitable for all types of cancers.
-They are one of the main treatment for some cancers.
-For example, melanoma and some types of leukaemia.
-And they are in clinical trials for other types of cancer.
+But they are one of the main treatments for a few types of cancers.
+For some other cancers, you have targeted cancer drugs in combination with other treatments such as surgery, chemotherapy or radiotherapy.

 Whether you have targeted therapy depends on: